 Grading server: Every time you push your updated code to GitHub, our grading server will retrieve a full copy of your code, build it (inside a VM disconnected from the Internet), run the tests, and push a report containing the results of the tests back into your CW1 repository on GitHub.
-The test results file is named report.md.
+The test results file is named grade_report.md.
 It will take several minutes for the file to appear in your repository, as the tests take that long to run.
 The results file will contain the same information as what you see when you run the tests locally in your working copy.
 The results from the grading server are authoritative: it is the test results on the grading server at the deadline that determine your grade.

 Manually in your working copy: This is probably more convenient and faster than waiting for the grading server to produce a report.
 However, as only the grading server is authoritative-we don't award grades on the basis of tests you run yourself, but only for tests run by the grading server-you will want to make sure that you pass the tests on the grading server before concluding that you've completed the coursework successfully.
-You can run the tests in your working copy (same command whether in the VM or on a lab machine) as follows:
+You can run the tests in your working copy as follows: